 - Try to lessen or eliminate the trauma symptoms.

 - Make them accept or overcome the reality of the traumatic event that occurred in the past.

 Remember, it is essential to be there for your child, and let them know the benefits and need for a trauma PTSD treatment.

 Teen Trauma Treatment at Key Transitions

 Teen Trauma Treatment at Key Transitions helps teens with PTSD fully understand their traumatic experiences and cope with their symptoms.
 Our teen trauma PTSD treatment is incorporated in various programs in order to achieve long-lasting recovery results.
 Moreover, your teen will have the support, guidance, and motivation to face their traumas and fears with confidence.
-Our Teen IOP program is designed to cater to teens with substance abuse issues and mental health issues.
+Our Teen IOP program is designed for teens so that they can get the best possible teen addiction treatment and teen mental health treatment.
 This is a 30-90 day program, and that timeframe is typically needed to see significant progress and recovery.